 mostly Tony at this event was the springboard the Paralympic Movement needed.

-Now 25 years later, NBC is hosting roughly 1200 hours of Paralympic coverage in 2021 in Tokyo!
+Now 25 years later, NBC hosts roughly 1200 hours of Paralympic coverage in 2021 in Tokyo!
 There is now parity in the money Paralympic Athletes win compared to Olympic athletes for each medal.
-Getting paid the same amount was not the case at all in the past.
+Getting paid the same amount was not the case in the past.

 Other “Smaller” Side Effects of our partnership

-other more minor yet important things came out of our partnership together.
+other more minor yet essential things came out of our partnership together.

 Here are a few of them.